LCQM and Maths Ambassadors

 Mathematician of the Week 09.02.18

-2nd Maths Newsletter imminent – the Maths Ambassadors have completed a flash survey to find out what children think of Maths.
+2nd Maths Newsletter is below – the Maths Ambassadors have completed a flash survey to find out what children think of Maths.
 Results are published below and in the newsletter.

 50 children were asked 5 questions, in each Key Stage, with an interval score from 1 to 10.
 All scores were then added to give a total out of 500.
 We then converted that into an approval percentage which can be seen below.